Juljulia/Picture-This/README.md

 ```bash
 $ git clone https://github.com/Juljulia/Picture-This
 ```
-2. Set up a webserver with the document root as the cloned repository.
+2. Set up a webserver at localhost:1337 with the document root as the cloned repository.

 ### Testers
 * Maja Alin